-GIANTPLUS TECHNOLOGY CO., LTD. (the "Company") was incorporated on December 15, 1997, as a company limited by shares under the Company Act of the Republic of China (R.O.C.).
+GIANTPLUS TECHNOLOGY CO., LTD. (the "Company") was incorporated on December 15, 1997, as a company limited by shares under the Company Act of the Republic of China (R.O.C.)
 The Company's registered office address is located at 15 Industrial Rd., Toufen, Miao-Li, Taiwan.
 The Company's common shares were listed on the Taiwan Stock Exchange (TWSE) on December 27, 2006.
-The primary business activities of the Company include the research, development, production and sale of thin film transistor liquid crystal displays ("TFT-LCDs").
+The primary business scope of the Company and its subsidiaries (together referred to as the Group) includes the research, development, production and sale of thin film transistor liquid crystal displays ("TFT-LCDs").

-TOPPAN Holdings Inc. (originally named TOPPAN INC. and hereinafter "TOPPAN Holdings") is the parent company and the ultimate controlling party.
+TOPPAN Holdings Inc. (originally named TOPPAN INC. and hereinafter "TOPPAN Holdings") is the parent company and the ultimate controlling company.

-(2) Approval date and procedures of the financial statements
+(2) Approval date and procedures of the consolidated financial statements

-These financial statements were authorized for issue by the Board of Directors on March 14, 2024.
+These consolidated financial statements were authorized for issue by the Board of Directors on March 14, 2024.